 - Adjustability and Ergonomics: To a moderate rating, a rower has the ability to accommodate users between 5’2” and 6’4” and offers some type of adjustability on the feet holders.
 Other considerations for bonus points include a longer monorail to accommodate taller users, an angled handle for ergonomic value, and a comfortable seat.

-- Tech Capabilities: To get a middle-of-the-road rating we require rowers to have a small console to show time, distance, calories, splits.
-Bonus points for machine that have capabilities like Bluetooth, large screens for broadcasting training videos, and heart rate capabilities.
+- Tech Capabilities: To get a middle-of-the-road rating we require rowers to have a small console to show time, distance, calories, and splits.
+Machines get bonus points for having capabilities like Bluetooth, large screens for broadcasting training videos, and heart rate capabilities.

 - Dynamic Programming: Our testers like to see at least some built-in workouts.
 We add points when there are a large number of preset programs or access to live or on-demand classes.